tmampa/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# PIZZA BASE
+# To-do List

-> In this project, I built a resturant page that shows the resturant menu, about page and contact in tabs
+> This app allows users to add, edit and delete tasks.
+The users can also separate tasks in separate projects.

 ## Built With